BrunoQuaresma/blog/content/blog/how-to-store-tokens-safely/index.md

 Here is a more detailed explanation:

-1. User access the login page.
+1. A user accesses the login page.
-2. Send the credentials to login function.
+2. When the user attempts to authenticate, the credentials are sent to the login function.
 3. The login function validates the credentials and creates a token if the credentials are valid.
-If it is not, it returns an unauthorized error.
+If the credentials are not valid, the login function returns an "unauthorized" error.
-4. If it is valid, the function saves the token in the cookie as httpOnly so, only servers can access it preventing it to be accessed from malicious front-end/client scripts.
+4. For valid credentials, the login function creates an `httpOnly` cookie, which prevents access from malicious front-end/client scripts.
 5. (6 and 7) The function returns the token and the app saves it in memory.